 Big publishers maintained these ebook prices through outright collusion.
 Even as they fought to keep ebooks even higher priced than their artificially-inflated paperback prices, online retailers like Amazon, iTunes, Barnes & Noble, and Kobo threatened to kill the publishing industry again.
 They made it possible for authors to publish directly to readers.
 In the midst of the Great Recession, independent authors offered their books at prices first established in the Great Depression.
 Some authors went even cheaper.
 Many wrote genre trash.
 Many sported lurid, shameful covers.
 Across the industry, hands were wrung.

-“If indies have killed anything, it’s the idea that books need to cost as much as they do.”
+“If indies have killed anything, it’s the publishing industry’s idea that books need to cost as much as they do.”